-Geena’s expansive works have been featured in festivals and gallery shows internationally including CyberArts Festival, Architecture Boston Expo, and PH21 Gallery in Budapest.
+Geena’s expansive works have been featured in festivals and gallery shows internationally including CyberArts Festival and PH21 Gallery in Budapest.
 Among her list of accolades, Geena was a semi-finalist in the Adobe Design Achievement Awards for her short film Ice Cream For Breakfast (2013) which she wrote, directed, and produced.
 Recently, Geena’s work has been featured in collaborative project The Coorain Calendar, now part of the Boston Athenæum’s permanent collection.

-She is influenced by an interesting mix of creatives including Salvador Dali, Marc Chagall, Edward Gorey, Virginia Woolf, Edvard Grieg, Brazilian jazz, Jean-Luc Godard, French New Wave Film, The Mighty Boosh, pilgrims, Dadaism, Marxism, Feudalism, Occultism, and a few other -isms that may have gone overlooked.
+Her influences include Salvador Dali, Marc Chagall, Edward Gorey, Virginia Woolf, Brazilian jazz, Jean-Luc Godard, French New Wave, Serge Gainsbourg, The Mighty Boosh, pilgrims, Dadaism, Marxism, Feudalism, Occultism, and a few other -isms that may have gone overlooked.